 Is the rental market in La Linea getting more expensive because of the treaty?

-Rents have risen 5 to 12% compared to summer 2025, driven largely by increased demand from Gibraltar workers.
-The increase is significant but not dramatic.
-Availability is the bigger constraint, with properties near the border moving very quickly.
+Current listings suggest rents are higher than the same period in 2025, driven by increased demand from Gibraltar workers anticipating the 15 July 2026 treaty date.
+The increase is real but not dramatic based on current portal evidence.
+Availability is the bigger constraint, with properties near the border moving very quickly after listing.

 Do I need a Spanish NIE to rent in La Linea?